 YAEL ZWEIG, AGPCNP-BC – Medical Advisory Council

-Yael is an adult and geriatric nurse practitioner and has been a nurse for over 10 years.
-From 2010-2015, she worked at the NYU Pearl Barlow Center for Memory Evaluation and Treatment and developed an expertise in treating and managing patients with Lewy Body Dementia under the expertise of Dr. James Galvin.
+Yael is an adult and geriatric nurse practitioner and has been a nurse for over 15 years.
+From 2010-2015, she worked at the NYU Pearl Barlow Center for Memory Evaluation and Treatment and developed an expertise in treating and managing patients with Lewy body dementia under the expertise of Dr. James Galvin.
 She has published and presented on LBD, specifically about the impact of the disease on patients and their families.
 She ran a support group for LBD spouses and provided individualized support and counseling to address the unique needs of LBD patients.
 Yael is currently a member of the geriatric consultation service at NYU Langone Medical Center where she helps to manage geriatric issues including dementia and delirium in the inpatient setting.

 ADVISORY BOARD MEMBERS